 JMF: These are the kinds of requests that sometimes come in.

 JMF: To what degree does God interact with us on a personal level with our daily life?
-Is it a matter of how much we bring him in, or is it a matter of that he’s always present but he lets us make our own decisions and make mistakes and live with the consequences, or is it hands-off, he’s out there watching us, for whatever reason?
+Is it a matter of how much we bring him in, or is it that he’s always present but he lets us make our own decisions and make mistakes and live with the consequences, or is it hands-off, he’s out there watching us, for whatever reason?
 How does that work?

 PM: The God that we know in Jesus Christ is not a hands-off deity, because he has loved us while we were still sinners and powerless to love him.
 He continues to love us in exactly the same way in Jesus Christ.
 There’s no limit to his approach to us.
 We can only love because God empowers us to love at any given moment.
-God is deeply involved in each and every moment of our lives, but sometimes we’re so busy that we don’t see that and we don’t pay attention to that, or we look right past it toward our own agenda, which, when put into effect, will enable us to sort of redefine who God is and what revelation is and what salvation should mean, to make ourselves feel comfortable.
+God is deeply involved in each moment of our lives, but sometimes we’re so busy that we don’t see that and we don’t pay attention to that, or we look right past it toward our own agenda, which, when put into effect, will enable us to sort of redefine who God is and what revelation is and what salvation should mean, to make ourselves feel comfortable.

 PM: That could just as easily be a manipulation of God’s will.
 That’s a problem.
 For example, God told me this morning I should be a chemical engineer.
 I don’t know a thing about chemical engineering, but God told me to do it, so I’m going to go and do that.
-If you get such a revelation supposedly, you should have to then look at the abilities that you do have, the talents, where your life has been to this point, and ask yourself seriously whether that is something that God is asking you to do.
+If you get such a revelation supposedly, you should have to then look at the abilities that you have, the talents, where your life has been to this point, and ask yourself seriously whether that is something that God is asking you to do.
 I don’t think God is actually telling you to do that at all.

 JMF: God is telling me that you’re supposed to do that.

 PM: It’s true.
-That’s an extremely difficult decision, but the point that you made about that person needing to look at the overall effect on the entire family should weigh very heavily in such a decision.
+That’s an extremely difficult decision, but the point that you made about that person needing to look at the overall effect on the entire family should weigh heavily in such a decision.

-JMF: And getting good counsel from not just the person and people who want them to go, but from people who have been there, done that, and from their pastors, from other counselors, and are listening to the suggestions and ideas from more than one point of view on the topic.
+JMF: Getting good counsel from not just the person and people who want them to go, but from people who have been there, done that, and from their pastors, from other counselors, and are listening to the suggestions and ideas from more than one point of view on the topic.

 JMF: But we sometimes substitute going out and doing some kind of a seemingly spiritual thing, trying to make up for all the other problems in our life, to feel better about our walk with God.